MarkNenadov/Truby/README.txt

 >> tpl_engine.load_tpl( index )
 >> tpl_engine.replace_tag_tpl("header", header)
 >> tpl_engine.replace_tag_tpl("footer", footer)
+>> tpl_engine.replace_tag_str("user", "John Q Public")
+>> tpl_engine.replace_tag_str("status", "Hired")
 >> tpl_engine.display()

-It's much better to use a MVC framework like Rails, however, in some cases that isn't feasible and its sometimes convenient to have a quick and dirty templating engine.
-And in cases like that, Truby can be really handy.
+It's much better to use a MVC framework like Rails, however, there are some cases where that might not be possible.
+Perhaps you may have to make a Ruby site interfacing with (gasp) CGI.
+In cases like that, Truby can be really handy.

 TODO: